BlackHoleFox/udp-broadcast-relay-rs/usage-notes/pfsense-config/README.md

 ## Multiple instances

-It's possible to also configure multiple instances of `udp-broadcast-relay-redux` by duplicating the files of the single instance above to create a new instance.  e.g. to create a second
+It's possible to also configure multiple instances of `udp-broadcast-relay-rs` by duplicating the files of the single instance above to create a new instance.  e.g. to create a second
 instance: